flatironinstitute/spikeforest_old/working/prepare_recordings/descriptions/spf_paired_boyden32c.md

 # SPF_PAIRED_BOYDEN

-QUESTION: James, I found this description in the boyden/ directory... does it apply to the boyden32c directory?

-More description needed.

 This dataset was collected by Brian D. Allen from Ed Boyden's lab.
 The intracellular and extracellular voltages were recorded simultaneously.
 Extracellular voltages were recorded using 128 or 256 site silicon probes custom made at Boyden lab (9x9 um site dimension, 11x11 um site pitch).
 128-channel probe has 64x2 site grid pattern and 256-channel probe has 64x4 site grid pattern.